Revant202/unwind/README.md

 ## Description

 Welcome to Unwind, where music brings people together like never before.
-Unwind envisions a world where music transcends boundaries and brings people together.
-I believe that sharing music with friends should be seamless, enjoyable, and as immersive as it can get.
-With this vision in mind, I've crafted a platform that transforms your ordinary listening sessions into extraordinary shared experiences.
+Queue-building app where users can create a room, invite friends, share a common queue, and listen together.

-**How does Unwind Work?
+***How does Unwind Work?***

 Unwind is your gateway to synchronized music listening with friends.
 Here's how it all comes together:

-Sign in with Spotify: Connect your Spotify account for instant access to your playlists.
+1) Sign in with Spotify: Connect your Spotify account for instant access to your playlists.

-Create or Join a Room: Host your own room or join with a unique code or playlist-based room.
+2) Create or Join a Room: Host your own room or join with a unique code or playlist-based room.

-Invite Your Friends: Easily share room codes and connect with friends and music enthusiasts.
+3) Invite Your Friends: Easily share room codes and connect with friends and music enthusiasts.

-Sync Your Tracks: Start playing on Spotify, and Unwind syncs the track for everyone.
+4) Sync Your Tracks: Start playing on Spotify, and Unwind syncs the track for everyone.

-Collaborative Queue: Build a dynamic shared playlist with friends Real-Time Control: Play, pause, or skip tracks collectively, no matter the distance.
+5) Collaborative Queue: Build a dynamic shared playlist with friends

-Ready to experience the magic of synchronized music?
-Sign in with Spotify, create a room, and invite your friends.
-Unwind: Where music unites friends, anytime, anywhere.
+6) Real-Time Control: Play, pause, or skip tracks collectively, no matter the distance.

 ##screenshots
 sign in